jmcook1186/RemoteIceSurfaceAnalyser/README.md

 The South Western Greenland Ice Sheet Dark Zone is contained within the following five tiles, spanning 64 - 70 degrees N:

-22wev
-22web
-22wec
-22wet
-22weu
+22WEA, 22WEB, 22WEC, 22WET, 22WEU, 22WEV

 ## Setup

 ### Hardware

 The computational requirements of this script vary depending upon which functions are toggled on/off.
-The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when really necessary.
-However, the invert_snicar() function is computationally demanding - taking several hours to complete on my laptop.
-If using the invert_snicar() function an HPC resource is recommended.
-I have been running the full pipeline on a 72 core Azure Linux Data Science Machine (Fs72), in which case one tile takes ~7 mins to process, and a full month can be processed in about an hour.
-In Nov 2019, the VM cost is ~£3/hour.
+We have been tried to keep as much of the processing out of memory as possible, only loading arrays when unavoidable.
+We have also made extensive use of Dask for distributing the work over the available processing cores, so significant acceleration will be experienced when this software is run of machines with more available cores.
+We have been using a Microsoft Azure Linux Data Science Machine with 72 processing cores (ID = Fs72).
+The cost for this virtual machine is ~£3/hour.
+Once the main processing had been achieved we continued to use an Azure VM for the data analysis but since we had less need for large multi-core processing we resized to a 16 core E16s which cost ~90p/hour.
+Maintaining a smaller VM rather than doing the data analysis locally was preferred because of much easier and faster access to the large amount of output data (2.4 TB) stored remotely in Azure storage blobs.
+By far the most time consuming step in the pipeline is the uploading of output data to blob storage, the slowest part of the actual processing pipeline is the radiative transfer model inversion.

 ### Environment

-The environment can be set up manually using the following commands:
+We used Ubuntu 16.04 on a Microsoft Azure F72 Linux Data Science Machine with 128 GB RAM.
+Our code was written in Python 3.5 via Anaconda 4.5.11 and developed using VSCode 1.29.1.
+Our Python environment can be replicated as follows:

-    conda create -n IceSurfClassifier -c conda-forge python ipython xarray scikit-learn gdal georaster gdal seaborn rasterio matplotlib pip install azure sklearn-xarray sentinelsat dask[complete]
+    conda create -n IceSurfClassifier -c conda-forge python ipython xarray scikit-learn gdal georaster gdal seaborn rasterio matplotlib pip install azure sklearn-xarray sentinelsat dask

-or alternatively on a linux OS the environment can be built from environment.yaml using:
+or alternatively Ubuntu 16.04 users can configure the environment from environment.yaml using:

     conda env -f environment.yml